kanamtsm/mc_sdl/NNNN-spec-manuplating-projection-app-via-hardware-buttons.md

 ## Introduction

-This proposal adds a new function (ButtonName) to use the hardware button as a shortcut key during projection mode app.
+This proposal is to add a new functions (ButtonName) to use the hardware button as a shortcut key during projection mode app.

 ## Motivation

-This proposal is for linking the function (ButtonName) to the hardware button installed in the vehicle.
+This proposal is for linking the functions (ButtonName) to the hardware button installed in the vehicle.
-Hardware buttons are not only buttons but also physical input devices installed in vehicles such as rotary encoders.
+Hardware buttons are not only buttons but also physical input devices such as rotary encoders.
 By linking, you can instruct the mobile application without displaying a button on the HU's UI.
-The contents of the instruction are ZoomIn / ZoomOut, Back etc.
+The contents of the instruction are Zoom-In / Zoom-Out, Back etc.
-Since buttons are not displayed, car manufacturers and developers do not have to worry about the display position of the buttons.
+Since UI buttons don't need to be displayed, car manufacturers and developers do not have to worry about the display position of the UI buttons.
-The Mobile application assumes the Navigation App.
+The Mobile application assumes the Projection Mode App such as Navigation App.

 ### Proposed ButtonName/ Function